 Another day forward, and we’ve stepped back in time: get a taste of the Lanna Period at Doi Suthep temple, replete with chanting monks.
 After exploring the temple, we'll enjoy an included lunch.
 In the evening we’ll stroll the Chiang Mai Night Bazaar for some friendly haggling and souvenir-hunting.
 To conclude a busy day we'll take in a sultry sunset from the mountain where copper-plated stupas populate the sweeping views.

-Prepare for the biggest day of our adventure, which will be spent with one of the world’s kindest beasts: the Asian Elephant.
-We’ll learn about their health, then join them on a walk through the jungle with lunch included.
+Prepare for the biggest day of our adventure, which will be spent at a sanctuary for Asian elephants that have been rescued from unfortunate circumstances such as circuses or logging businesses.
+We’ll learn about their health, then join them on a walk through the jungle and even play with and bathe them.
+Lunch will be included.
 This evening you may relax or stroll around the hotel with fellow travellers.

 The famous beach island of Phuket is our final stop on this tour, and a perfect place to celebrate the end of our holiday.
 We’ll transfer to our resort-style hotel, then head out for an optional lunch before we visit the gay beach.
 Beware there is nothing serene or secluded about Phuket: this global destination features tons of restaurants, nightlife galore, and beaches teeming with people.
 This evening we’ll enjoy an optional dinner, and if you’re up for it, the island’s epic nightlife!
 NOTE: If you're joining our April departure, today marks the beginning of Songkran -- Thailand's New Year festival.
 Be prepared to make a splash (or get splashed) at this festival as Thai people celebrate with a national water fight.
 This evening we hit the streets armed with water balloons and water guns to fully embrace the festival.
 We'll head to the Paradise Complex where the majority of the festivities are taking place.